jejohnson14/Sediment-Monitoring-System/README.md

 SDCardtest.ino is used to test if the SD card module is connected propoerly and able to save data.

 # TimeRTCSet
-TimeRTCSet.ino is used to update the Date and Time of the RTC if it is inaccurate. (it uses Unix Epoch Time).
+TimeRTCSet.ino is used to update the Date and Time of the RTC if it is inaccurate (use Unix Epoch Time).